samanthagard13/ReadMe-Creator/GENERATED_README.md

  ## Installation

- clne this repo
+ clone this repo

  ## Usage

- run in your terminal
+ run in terminal

   ## License

-  MIT License
+  IBM License

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to